patricklam/Homepage/content/_index.md

  (Wellington, NZ) in 2004, I'm now enjoying life in New Zealand!
 At Imperial College, I was a PhD student in the department of Computing.
-My thesis topic was on pointer analysis, although this lead me in some interesting and alternative directions.
+My thesis topic was on pointer analysis, although this led me in some interesting and alternative directions.
 Pointer analysis is the problem of determining what the pointer variables in a program may point to without running it.
 Thus, it is a form of static analysis and an increasingly important component of compilers